IlyaKozlov1991/Repository-for-practice-29-07-22/Markdownd tutorial.md

 # This is a tutorial of Markdown usage

-## Titles
+## Headings
-Tag text with a sharp (#) from both ends to have a big title:
+Tag text with a sharp (#) from both ends to have a big heading:
 # Example_title

-Tag text with double-sharps from both ends to have a small title:
+Tag text with double-sharps from both ends to have a small heading:
 ## Example_title_2

 ## Italic front